Roommates + Landlords

 For countless budget-conscious renters in New York City, temporary walls have long offered a way to subdivide an apartment and create an additional bedroom in order to split the rent with a roommate.
 After all, it can be hard to meet the stringent income requirements that landlords have for living here if you're shouldering the rent alone.

-Roomies or not, these nifty partitions also allow you to avoid having to find a larger apartment when baby makes three—or if you are working from home and need a designated office space.
+Roomies or not, these nifty partitions also allow you to avoid having to find a larger apartment when baby makes three—or if you work from home and need a designated office space.

 Pressurized temporary walls are often preferred by renters since they offer the most privacy, but these are not allowed in many NYC rental buildings.
 However, freestanding bookshelf-style walls that are not permanently attached to the ceiling, walls, or even the floor, can be an acceptable alternative.
 They are also more popular and customizable than ever.

 [Editor’s note: An earlier version of this article was published in June 2023.
-We are presenting it again as part of our winter Best of Brick week.]
+We are presenting it again with updated information for July 2024.]

 How do bookshelf walls make renting affordable?

 Moving, even two blocks away (or two floors up), can cost a small fortune in NYC.
-There’s usually a broker’s fee, a security deposit (now capped at one month's rent) plus the cost of a moving company, if you don't plan on doing the schlepping yourself.
+There’s usually a broker’s fee, a security deposit, plus the cost of a moving company, if you don't plan on doing the schlepping yourself.

 That’s why temporary bookshelf walls can make the difference between being able to afford and being priced out of your current or target apartment.
 Even basic partitions will allow you to carve out more space from your existing square footage, whether that means splitting a bedroom or sectioning off part of the living room (such as for a nursery).